terryma/vim-multiple-cursors/README.md

 let g:multi_cursor_start_key='<F6>'
 ```

 **IMPORTANT:** Please note that currently only single keystrokes and special keys can be mapped.
-This contraint is also the reason why multikey commands such as `ciw` do not work and cause unexpected behavior in Normal mode.
 This means that a mapping like `<Leader>n` will NOT work correctly.
 For a list of special keys that are supported, see `help :key-notation`

 **NOTE:** Please make sure to always map something to `g:multi_cursor_quit_key`, otherwise you'll have a tough time quitting from multicursor mode.

-**NOTE:** Prior to version 1.3, the recommended way to map the keys is using the expressoin quote syntax in Vim, using something like `"\<C-n>"` or `"\<Esc>"` (see h: expr-quote).
+**NOTE:** Prior to version 1.3, the recommended way to map the keys is using the expression quote syntax in Vim, using something like `"\<C-n>"` or `"\<Esc>"` (see h: expr-quote).
 After 1.3, the recommended way is to use a raw string like above.
 If your key mappings don't appear to work, give the new syntax a try.

 ## Setting
 Currently there're two additional global settings one can tweak: